Overview

 - Reducing your weight if you are overweight could help avoid the accumulation of bacteria on folds of the skin.

-Risk factors and Complications
+Risk factors and complications

 Vaginal boils rarely result in severe complications.
 However, there is a rare possibility that bacteria from the boil can spread into your bloodstream.
 This can affect other organs of the body.